A Trusted And Local Sevierville Social Security Disability Lawyer

 I know how intimidating the legal process for obtaining disability benefits is for most people.
 Examiners look for specific medical terminology.
 It is necessary to establish that you are incapable of performing work due to a “qualifying impairment” that meets the definition of disability.
 Although applicants over the age of 50 are more likely to be approved, any number of problems can lead to rejection.
 Then:

-• It is critical to file for reconsideration within 60 days of your denial notice.
+- It is critical to file for reconsideration within 60 days of your denial notice.

-• I will assess your disability claim, the reasons for the denial and any additional evidence that will be required to appeal this decision.
+- I will assess your disability claim, the reasons for the denial and any additional evidence that will be required to appeal this decision.
 If I do not believe you qualify for benefits, I will tell you.

-• If the reconsideration phase does not result in approval, it will be necessary to prepare for a disability hearing before an administrative law judge and possibly the next level of appeal.
+- If the reconsideration phase does not result in approval, it will be necessary to prepare for a disability hearing before an administrative law judge and possibly the next level of appeal.

+If your SSD denial appeal reaches a hearing level, it will likely be assigned to the Office of Hearing Operations (OHO) in Knoxville.
 With over 30 years of legal experience, I will provide the assertive and aggressive guidance that you need.

 As an experienced disability lawyer, I have helped many people in Sevierville, Cocke, Jefferson and other East Tennessee communities successfully navigate the SSD appeal process.
 I am George R. Garrison in Sevierville.
 Having the right lawyer on your side can dramatically increase your chances of success, and you will not pay anything upfront.
 I provide free face-to-face initial consultations.
-Please contact me online or call 865-280-0680.
+Please contact me online or call my office at 865-280-0680.